klevcsoo/fcot-py/README.md

 > The script uses [FFMpeg](https://www.ffmpeg.org/) to extract the frames, so it is required for it to work.

 ## Usage
-The first argument needs to be th input video file, and the second argument can be the output image file.\
+The first argument needs to be the input video file, and the second argument can be the output image file.\
 **`python3 main.py <input video file> <optional: output image file>`**

 If the output file is left out, it will be put into the same directory, that the input file is located in.\